 Codes and regulations

-As an international company listed on NASDAQ OMX Copenhagen and the New York Stock Exchange, Novo Nordisk is in compliance with Danish and - as a foreign listed private issuer - US securities laws including the US Sarbanes-Oxley Act.
+As an international company listed on NASDAQ Copenhagen and the New York Stock Exchange, Novo Nordisk is in compliance with Danish and - as a foreign listed private issuer - US securities laws including the US Sarbanes-Oxley Act.

 Further Novo Nordisk is in compliance with the majority (44 out of 47) of the Danish Corporate Governance Recommendations (2013).
 Also, Novo Nordisk is - as a foreign listed private issuer - in compliance with corporate governance standards on New York Stock Exchange (2013).

 It is Novo Nordisk's intent to seek compliance and adapt its procedures to align with current applicable codes to the extent possible and desirable.
-See a detailed review of Novo Nordisk's compliance with and deviations from codes on corporate governance designated by NASDAQ OMX Copenhagen and the New York Stock Exchange.
+See a detailed review of Novo Nordisk's compliance with and deviations from codes on corporate governance designated by NASDAQ Copenhagen and the New York Stock Exchange.

 Novo Nordisk Way